The Black Triptychs: Dyer's suicide

-Bacon met Dyer—in an often repeated but likely fictitious story—when he caught the younger man breaking in through the roof of his flat in a failed burglary.
+Bacon met Dyer—in an often repeated but likely fictitious story—when Bacon caught the younger man breaking in through the roof of his flat in a failed burglary.
 Dyer was then in his early 30s, tall and athletic, and largely uneducated and from an impoverished East London background—all of which appealed to Bacon's taste for rough trade.
 There was an immediate connection between the two men, and from the mid-1960s Dyer became Bacon's principal model and muse.
 However, while Bacon's fame grew and critical attention of the successful portraits of Dyer brought the younger man a degree of fame and notoriety, the focus on Bacon as the star of the art world overshadowed Dyer's neediness, and he inevitably came to see himself as just another associate and hanger-on.

-He barely understood or liked the older man's portraits, even though they were the sole reason he was tolerated and allowed to drink with his Soho circle of friends.
-He admitted of Bacon's paintings; "I think they are really horrible and I don't really understand them."
-When insecurity set in, Dyer defended himself by drinking from when he woke until when he collapsed.
+He barely understood or liked the older man's portraits, even though they were the sole reason he was tolerated and allowed to drink with Bacon's Soho circle of friends.
+He admitted of the paintings, "I think they are really horrible and I don't really understand them."
+When insecurity set in, Dyer defended himself by drinking from when he woke until collapsing.

 Dyer quickly grated on Bacon's art-world friends, who were by then his only friends, but for whom he had lost whatever charm he had begun with—not much, they believed.
 Bacon tired of the routine of carrying Dyer emotionally and often physically home.
 Dyer planted cannabis in Bacon's Meuse and rang the police after one occasion.
 After a later attempt during a visit to New York when Bacon tried to end the relationship, Dyer threatened to jump from a skyscraper, and police again became involved.